Driving motors with speed controller objects (Victors, Talons and Jaguars)

 The PWM signal the controllers use for an input is a little bit different.
 Even at the bounds of the signal range (max forward or max reverse) the signal never approaches a duty cycle of 0% or 100%.
-Instead the controllers use a signal with a period of either 5ms or 10ms and a midpoint pulse width of 1.5ms.
-The Talon and Victor controllers use typical hobby RC controller timing of 1ms to 2ms and the Jaguar uses an expanded timing of ~.7ms to ~2.3ms.
+Instead the controllers use a signal with a period of either 5ms or 10ms and a midpoint of 1.5ms.
+The Talon and Victor controllers use typical hobby RC controller timing of 1ms to 2ms and the Jaguar uses and expanded timing of ~.7ms to ~2.3ms.

 Raw vs Scaled output values